Families with a child who has attention deficit disorder (ADHD)

 Copeland and Love listed the following as signs of family interaction problems

 that are often found in families that have a child with ADHD: (a) family

 has frequent conflicts; (b) activities and social gatherings

 are unpleasant; (c) parents argue over discipline because "nothing

 really works"; (d) parents spend "hours and

-hours" on homework with the child with ADD, leaving little time for
+hours" on homework with the child with ADHD, leaving little time for

 others in the family; (e) meals frequently are unpleasant; (f) arguments